Fuhad-Olaniyi-Boluwatife/Sales-Dataset/README.md

   - Customer distribution by state shows the highest concentrations in Texas (TX) with 25,366 customers, California (CA) with 19,975, and Florida (FL) with 18,859.
 The table further breaks down these state totals by spending tier (Bronze, Gold, Platinum, Silver).

+**Key Observation:** From the results of the analysis of the customer data, several conclusions may be drawn. first and foremost, the business enjoys a very high customer retention rate, with over 98% of the 282,600 customers having been repeat customers (276,760)over the years; this reflects very strong customer loyalty and, subsequently, repeat business.
+From a financial point of view, the average revenue per customer is $231.95, providing a good reference for evaluating the lifetime value of customers and identifying potential upsell opportunities.

+Furthermore, customer segmentation indicates that the base is dominated by Silver-tier customers, who account for 72.36% of all customers.
+The Gold-tier clients occupy the second position at 16.75% of the customer base, while Bronze-tier customers come in third at 10.62%.
+A scant 0.26% belongs to platinum-level, suggesting a potential area for growth by cultivating more high-value relationships.
+Worth mentioning is the top individual spender, in the name of Rhonda Hanson, who has shelled out to the tune of $1,250, constituting an excellent example worth looking into even for analyzing the behaviours of high-value customers.

+Geographically, customers are more heavily concentrated in some states than in the other states, with Texas having 25,366 customers, California having 19,975 customers, and Florida having 18,859 customers.
+These states could be chosen for more targeted, localized campaigns and for more involvement with deeper customer engagements.
+Furthermore, looking at how much customers spend in each state also helps us improve our nationwide marketing, especially when trying to keep Silver-tier customers in our biggest states.

-The customer spending data can be filtered by year to track purchasing behavior over time.
-This reveals valuable insights, such as whether top customers like Rhonda Hanson ($1,250 total spend) maintained consistent spending year after year or had fluctuating patterns.
-By analyzing these yearly trends, we can identify loyal customers, spot emerging high-value clients, and notice any declining spenders who may need re-engagement.
-This time-based view helps tailor customer retention strategies and personalize marketing efforts more effectively.
+Finally, filtering customer spending per year allows for a deep dive into analysis by date, revealing treat-worthy insights such as whether the highest-spending customer, Rhonda Hanson ($1,250 total spend), kept spending consistently year after year or if they probably had fluctuating shapes.
+By analyzing these annual spend trends, we can spot loyal customers, identify rising stars, see if sales trends are consistent over time in states, notice those who are losing spenders needing re-engagement, and finally suit customer retention strategies and thus segmentation marketing based on this decision.

 ### Sales performance
 To enhance the analytical depth of the report, I introduced the following calculate measures: